srnichols/StampsPattern/docs/KNOWN_ISSUES.md

 ---

-> **Executive Summary:**
-> This guide provides solutions and workarounds for common issues encountered during development, deployment, and operation of the **Azure Stamps Pattern**.
-It is designed for developers, DevOps, operations, and support teams to quickly resolve problems and maintain system health.
+> Quick summary: Practical fixes and workarounds for common issues across development, deployment, and operations of the Azure Stamps Pattern—aimed at developers, DevOps, ops, and support to restore health fast.

 ---